mechatroner/RBQL/README.md

 * Result set of any query immediately becomes a first-class table on it's own
 * Supports input tables with inconsistent number of fields per record
 * Output records appear in the same order as in input unless _ORDER BY_ is provided
-* Each record has a unique NR (line number) identifier
+* Each record has a unique NR (record number) identifier
 * Supports all main SQL keywords
 * Supports aggregate functions and GROUP BY queries
 * Provides some new useful query modes which traditional SQL engines do not have